tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Missile of Challenge

+This item is of use only to paladins – and even then, only to paladins with the paladin’s challenge talent.
+When you hit a foe with this missile, you may choose to challenge them as if you’d struck them with a melee attack.

+---

 #### Nemesis

 This ammunition has been enchanted against one of the following groups of monsters: dragon, giant, orc, or undead.
 An attack against the designated nemesis with this ammunition can be rerolled once if it misses.
 When you use this ammunition, however, it allows each monster of the same group to reroll one attack against you that misses this battle.
 If you use this type of ammunition two or more times against the same creature group this battle, monsters of that type can instead reroll each attack against you that misses this battle (once per attack).